As an Amazon Associate I earn from qualifying purchases.

-False alarms have a tendency to make your heart race the first few times when you wake up and worry that your baby isn't breathing.
+False alarms have a tendency to make your heart race the first few times when you wake up and worry that your baby isn’t breathing.
 After a while, you will probably get used to it, and just go check on your little one and re-secure the device, but it will disrupt your sleep.
-Still, false alarms are not the worst thing in the world as long as the device works properly when there is actual danger.
+Still, they are not the worst thing in the world as long as the device works properly when there is actual danger.

 This one is a wearable monitor that connects with your smartphone.

-This monitor provides you with notifications if baby is not breathing, or if breathing is too weak or too fast.
+This baby monitor provides you with notifications if baby is not breathing, or if breathing is too weak or too fast.
 It will also let you know when your baby rolls from back to stomach.
-This is quite useful since it's safest for infants to sleep on their back.
+This is quite useful since it’s safest for infants to sleep on their back.

 This device works by clipping onto your baby’s sleepwear.
 Its design makes it very easy to take with you if you travel.